ManiDeep1822/AI-System-Process-Analyzer/README.md

 # ProcessOptima – AI System Process Analyzer

-A real-time, AI-powered system monitoring dashboard that analyzes CPU, memory, running processes, detects anomalies, and provides intelligent optimization insights.
-Built with **HTML, CSS, JavaScript, and Chart.js**.
+ProcessOptima is a **real-time, AI-powered system monitoring dashboard** that analyzes CPU usage, memory usage, and running processes, detects anomalies, and generates intelligent optimization recommendations.

+The system uses a **Node.js backend** to collect live operating system metrics and a **browser-based frontend** to visualize and analyze the data.

+Built with **HTML, CSS, JavaScript, Chart.js, and Node.js**.

 ---

 ## 📌 Overview

-ProcessOptima converts system metrics into actionable intelligence.
+ProcessOptima converts **real-time operating system metrics** into actionable intelligence.

-It simulates or ingests system-level data, applies anomaly detection, generates recommendations, and displays everything in a modern, responsive dashboard.
+The backend collects system-level data directly from the OS, while the frontend performs AI-based analysis, visualization, alerting, and reporting in real time.

 ### Use Cases

+- Operating Systems lab demonstrations
-- OS monitoring demonstrations
+- Real-time system performance monitoring
-- Performance visualization
-- AI-based system diagnostics
+- AI-assisted diagnostics and alerts
-- Educational/student projects
+- Educational and academic projects
-- Prototype monitoring tools
+- Prototype system monitoring tools

 ---